Salsa Engage enables you to set up default parameters for your outgoing Salsa Engage emails.

 Before you can send emails, you'll need to consider the following options:

-- Enter a From Name - The name that will display as the sender.
+- From Name—The name that will display as the sender.

-When you send email from a no-reply address, you come across as uncaring.
+- Avoid the no-reply address—When you send email from a no-reply address, you come across as uncaring.
 Supporters can also be frustrated if they need to reach you.
 Using a no-reply address may even harm long-term delivery rates.
-The way supporters treat your email — including replying — can determine where you end up in the inbox.
+The way supporters treat your email—including replying—can determine where you end up in the inbox.
 If people respond to your email campaigns, via reply email, this is seen as a good signal and helps improve your reputation with some ISPs.

-If you send marketing and transactional emails, give subscribers an idea of what you're sending to them by fitting the "From" email address to the purpose (for example, newsletters@, support@ or billing@).
-This can help you to ensure that responses to your newsletter emails or support emails (for example) get to the right In-box.
+- Personalize for the purpose—If you send marketing and transactional emails, give subscribers an idea of what you're sending to them by fitting the "From" email address to the purpose (for example, newsletters@, support@ or billing@).
+This can help you to ensure that responses to your newsletter emails or support emails (for example) get to the right inbox.
 To do this, you'll first want to ensure that your org has the email addresses that you want to use.

-- Form Prefill - If a supporter who is filling out a new form is known to Salsa Engage from a browser cookie or because he or she was the recipient of an email blast through Salsa Engage, then any known data will be prefilled in the new form.
+- Form Prefill—If a supporter who fills out a new form is known to Salsa Engage from a browser cookie, then any known data prefills the new form.
 Note that a supporter who clicks on a link in an email may have merge field values in the email that are older than the data in the Engage database.
 For example, a supporter may receive an email addressed to "Jon."
-If that supporter has changed his name to "Jonathan" since he received the email, the form will be prefilled with "Jonathan," even if it arrived at a form via a link in an email.
-Parameter values passed via a link in an email or from an external page will always override what is in the database.
-If the supporter's information does not match what they see in the form, they should clear the fields and enter the correct information.
-If a supporter enters a new email address into a form, they will be assumed to be a separate individual from the one who was originally remembered by Engage, and a new supporter record will be created in Engage.
-For a supporter to be forgotten, they will need to clear any cookies containing "salsalabs.org" from each browser where they are remembered.
+If that supporter's name has changed to "Jonathan" in Engage since he received the email, the form prefills with "Jonathan," even if they arrived at the form via an email link.
+Static parameter values defined in an email URL or from a link on an external page always override what is in the database for form presentation.
+If a supporter enters a new email address into a form, then a new supporter record is created in Engage.
+For a supporter to be forgotten, the supporter will need to clear any cookies containing "salsalabs.org" from each browser where they are remembered.